-Contents that bring interactivity elements, for example, tend to be much more engaging than static contents.
+Contents that bring interactivity elements, for example, tend to be much more engaging than static content.

-By perceiving these patterns, you can optimize your other contents to make them more appropriate to your consumers.
+By perceiving these patterns, you can optimize your other content to make them more appropriate to your consumers.

 To make the whole process more solid, be sure to use A/B tests.
 They allow you to compare the variables of your content, making clear which options are more appropriate.

 Imagine that you are planning an email marketing campaign to announce a new item in your e-commerce.